v8/v8.dev/src/docs/slack-tracking.md

 ## Optional properties

 It may happen that you add properties in some cases only.
-Suppose if height is 4000 meters or more, you want to keep track of two additional properties, `prominance` and `isClimbed`:
+Suppose if height is 4000 meters or more, you want to keep track of two additional properties, `prominence` and `isClimbed`:

 ```javascript
 function Peak(name, height, prominence, isClimbed) {